 If you have had an accident in a supermarket within the past three years, you could be entitled to make a personal injury compensation claim against the supermarket.
 Providing the supermarket accident was not your fault, and you have suffered a personal injury as a result of the supermarket accident, you may be entitled to compensation for your injuries.

 All supermarkets have a duty of care to ensure people are safe whilst shopping in their supermarkets.
 This is the case whether your supermarket accident happened in ASDA, Sainsburys, Tesco, Morrisons, Aldi, Lidl, Waitrose, Marks & Spencer or a local independent supermarket.

 Unfortunately not all supermarket accidents can be avoided.
 Therefore in some circumstances a supermarket may have a defence to a supermarket accident compensation claim.
 For example, most large supermarkets should have a system to carry out regular checks, clean up any spillages, and even keep a written record of their cleaning program.
 If the supermarket can prove that the area had been inspected shortly before the accident happened, they may have a successful defence to your supermarket accident claim.

 If you are injured in a supermarket accident which was not your fault, you should contact a personal injury solicitor to see if you are entitled to make a no win no fee supermarket accident compensation claim.
 Our personal injury solicitor specialise in supermarket accident claims and work on a no win no fee basis.
-We also guarantee you keep 100%* of the compensation that is awarded.
 This means you can start your supermarket accident claim with no risk and no cost, giving you complete peace of mind.